RobertoCiurea/nextjsx_devdistrict/README.md

 ---

-DevDistrict is an open-source dev comunity powerd by [NextJS 14](https://nextjs.org/) with [Typescritp](https://www.typescriptlang.org/).
+DevDistrict is an open-source dev comunity powerd by [NextJS 14](https://nextjs.org/) with [Typescript](https://www.typescriptlang.org/).
-Here you cand post blog articles, report provlems and bug and share experiences and positive thoughts.
+Here you cand post blog articles, report problems and bugs and share experiences and positive thoughts.

 ## Authentication